 Profit and loss statement

-Also known as the Income Statement, the Profit and Loss (or P&L) is where your numbers all come together and show if you’re making a profit or taking a loss.
-The P&L pulls data from your sales forecast and your personnel plan and also includes a list of all your other ongoing expenses associated with running your business.
+An income statement, also known as the profit and loss (or P&L), is where your numbers all come together and show if you’re making a profit or taking a loss.

 Cash flow statement